 This programme will revamp the national literacy programme whose performance has deteriorated.
 Access to functional literacy for all marginalized groups will be increased.
-The quality of the programmes will be improved too, and the capacity of providers will be enhanced.
-Lastly, communities will be sensitised to demand access to literacy programmes.
-Opportunities will be created for literacy graduates to continue education through distance learning, night school, and other modes of provision.
+The quality of the programmes will be improved too as well as the capacity of providers enhanced.
+Lastly communities will be sensitised to demand access to literacy programmes.
+Opportunities will be created for literacy graduates to continue education through distance learning, night school and any other modes of provision.